GewelsJI/VPS/docs/DATA_DESCRIPTION.md

 There are 33,331 images with 1 label, 14,211 images with 2 labels, 1571 images with 3 labels, and 23 images with 4 labels.

+# Citations

+If you have found our work useful, please use the following reference to cite this project:

+    @article{ji2022vps,
+        title={Deep Learning for Video Polyp Segmentation: A Comprehensive Study}, author={Ji, Ge-Peng and Xiao, Guobao and Chou, Yu-Cheng and Fan, Deng-Ping and Zhao, Kai and Chen, Geng and Fu, Huazhu and Van Gool, Luc}, journal={arXiv},
+        year={2022}
+    }

+    @inproceedings{ji2021pnsnet,
+        title={Progressively Normalized Self-Attention Network for Video Polyp Segmentation}, author={Ji, Ge-Peng and Chou, Yu-Cheng and Fan, Deng-Ping and Chen, Geng and Jha, Debesh and Fu, Huazhu and Shao, Ling}, booktitle={MICCAI},
+        pages={142--152},
+        year={2021}
+    }

+    @article{misawa2021development,
+      title={Development of a computer-aided detection system for colonoscopy and a publicly accessible large colonoscopy video database (with video)}, author={Misawa, Masashi and Kudo, Shin-ei and Mori, Yuichi and Hotta, Kinichi and Ohtsuka, Kazuo and Matsuda, Takahisa and Saito, Shoichi and Kudo, Toyoki and Baba, Toshiyuki and Ishida, Fumio and others}, journal={Gastrointestinal endoscopy},
+      volume={93},
+      number={4},
+      pages={960--967},
+      year={2021},
+      publisher={Elsevier}
+    }

 ## Reference